Legoland operator Merlin puts blocks in place for growth

 Lego, the world's biggest toy brand, is big business in the United States.
 In China, demand for Western brands from a growing middle class is creating opportunities.

-The world's second largest operator of visitor attractions behind Disney, Merlin serves some 60 million people a year.
+The world's second largest operator of visitor attractions behind Disney (DIS.N), Merlin serves some 60 million people a year.
 It sees scope to extend its nine Legolands to 20, and its raft of short-stay sites such as Madame Tussauds, Dungeons and Sea Life Centres to over 100 globally.

 "North America, which is Lego's biggest market, has got the opportunity for us to have three more Legoland Parks," said Merlin boss Nick Varney, whose firm holds the exclusive license to operate the Lego brand from Kirkbi, its major shareholder.